YafetGetu/Etcars-online-car-store/README.md

 │   ├── OrderForm.cs
 │   └── CarListForm.cs
 ├── Models/
-│   └── Car.cs
+│   ├── Car.cs
 │   └── Order.cs
 ├── Program.cs
 └── README.md

-📌 Notes
+## 📌 Notes

-    This app is for demo or small business purposes.
+- This app is for demo or small business purposes.

-    Data is stored in memory or using simple file/database storage depending on your setup.
+- Data is stored in MySql database

-🧑‍💻 Author
+## 🧑‍💻 Author

 Built with ❤️ using C# and Windows Forms.
-Feel free to modify and improve based on your needs.